 I completed my Master’s Degree in Humanities from California State University, Dominguez Hills.
 With the support of Dr. Benjamin Mijuskovic, I completed a thesis on the history of an argument in defense of dualism as it pertains to the philosophies of Roderick M. Chisholm and Richard Swinburne.

-Since 2011, I have been teaching Humanities at Citrus College.
-In 2013, I started working at Pasadena City College.
-Over the past three years, I have been developing a Humanities Online Resource for my students to supplement their text books.
+I teach Humanities at Citrus College, Pasadena City College and Chaffey College.
+I incorporate technology in the classroom when possible.
+In order to serve my students interests, I have developed a Humanities Online Resource.
 I hope it will further reinforce the beauty and excitement of Humanities for each one.

 In my personal life, I enjoy reading, watching movies and spending time with my family.